mutur4/Hacking-Scripts/README.md

 ## Hacking-Scripts

-- This is a repository that includes some scripts created out of curiosity and for better understanding of systems.
+- This is a repo that includes scipts creaed for fun and profit.
+Also includes exploit development exploits for some common CVEs